senorprogrammer/til/README.md

     * committerEmail
     * committerName
     * editor
-    * targetDirectory
+    * targetDirectories

 `committerEmail` and `committerName` are the values `til` will use to commit changes with when you run `til -save`.

 `editor` is the text editor `til` will open your file in when you run `til [some title here]`.

-`targetDirectory` is where `til` will write your files to.
-If the target directory does not exist, `til` will try to create it.
+`targetDirectories` defines the locations that `til` will write your files to.
+If a specified target directory does not exist, `til` will try to create it.
+This is a map of key/value pairs, where the "key" defines the value to pass in using the `-target` flag, and the "value" is the path to the directory.

+If only one target directory is defined in the configuration, the `-target` flag can be ommitted from all commands.
+If multiple target diretories are defined in the configuration, all commands must include the `-target` flag specifying which target directory to operate against.

 ### Config Example